xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 1. https://en.wikipedia.org/wiki/Table_of_bases

-Also, programs related to this research: (some of these programs can also be downloaded in http://www.fermatsearch.org/download.php or https://www.mersenne.org/download/freeware.php)
+Also, programs related to this research: (some of these programs can also be downloaded in http://www.fermatsearch.org/download.php or https://www.mersenne.org/download/freeware.php or https://download.mersenne.ca/) (some of these programs need to use *GMP* (https://gmplib.org/))

 Primality (or probable primality) testing (https://en.wikipedia.org/wiki/Primality_test, https://www.rieselprime.de/ziki/Primality_test, https://mathworld.wolfram.com/PrimalityTest.html, https://primes.utm.edu/prove/index.html) programs (https://www.rieselprime.de/ziki/Primality_testing_program):